nerves-project/nerves_system_osd32mp1/README.md

 | WiFi                 | Requires USB WiFi dongle        |
 | Bluetooth            | No                              |
 | Audio                | No                              |

-# WARNING

-This system is still considered in alpha state, expect backwards incompatible changes to be made

 # Using